josephan/dotfiles/README.md

-Hello.

-Big thanks to [Ben D'Angelo](https://github.com/bendangelo/) for sharing and teaching me his .vimrc and .gitconfig
+Shout out to [Ben D'Angelo](https://github.com/bendangelo/) for sharing and teaching me his .vimrc and .gitconfig